Soluto/tweek/README.md

 - Simple RESTful api for fetching configurations
 - Scalable

-### Getting Started
+### Getting started

-The easiest way to start evaluating Tweek is to run it locally on docker, make sure you have the latest [docker (for windows/mac/etc..)](https://www.docker.com/get-docker) version installed (17-06+).
+The easiest way to start evaluating Tweek is to run it locally on Docker.
+Make sure you have the latest [docker (for windows/mac/etc..)](https://www.docker.com/get-docker) version installed (17-06+).

 #### Running Tweek

-- Clone the repo (`git clone https://github.com/Soluto/tweek.git`)
+- Clone the repo (`git clone https://github.com/Soluto/tweek.git`).
-- [optional] Pull images, run `yarn docker-compose pull --parallel` (optional for getting started fast with Tweek as it's skip build)
+- [optional] Pull images, run `yarn docker-compose pull --parallel` (optional for getting started fast with Tweek as it's skip build).
-- [optional] newer versions of docker-compose support parallel build, so you can use `yarn docker-compose build --parallel` for faster build.
+- [optional] Newer versions of docker-compose support parallel build, so you can use `yarn docker-compose build --parallel` for faster build.

 ### Using Docker Compose

-- Run (`yarn start`) - this might take a few minutes for the first time
+- Run (`yarn start`) - this might take a few minutes on the first time.

 ### Using Tilt

-Tilt is a CLI tool that can be used to create optimal development environment for multi-container apps such as Tweek, it support automatic rebuilding of images and re-running of containers on files' changes.
+Tilt is a CLI tool that can be used to create an optimal development environment for multi-container apps such as Tweek.
+It support automatic rebuilding of images and re-running of containers on files' changes.
-Additionally, it support more complex live reloading scenarios such as Tweek Editor (React app).
+Additionally, it support more complex live reloading scenarios, like Tweek Editor (React app).
 Tweek uses Tilt on top of docker-compose for easier and (usually) faster developer experience (compared to Tilt with k8s).

 - Install Tilt (https://docs.tilt.dev/install.html)